 Tighten the screw of the faucet handle using a head screwdriver.
 Perform this step carefully ensuring that it is tightened properly, also make sure that the head of the screws does not get stuck.
 After this is completed place the plastic cap over the handle.
-You can also read the best kitchen faucet brands.

 Test the faucet out for any leakage.
 Turn off the shower port.
 Both ports use 1/2-inch fittings.
 Turn on the water supply and test the shower valve for leakage.
 If any leaking occurs, turn off the water and fix the error.
 If any lose ends protrude, use Teflon tape to neatly tuck away those bits.

 Safely put away any tools that you may have used and clean up the rest of the site to avoid accidents.

 Here is the Short video about how to install shower faucet:

 A functioning shower in the bathroom is as important as having a constant water supply for drinking.
 Our days usually begin with a shower and sometimes end with a shower.
 New homeowners may face issues with the installment of new shower faucets and also face confusions regarding which shower to install.
 Single handle shower faucets are the accessories of most of today’s modern homes.
 Also, read the best shower system.